Skip to main content

 Level 1

-Arrivals and baggage claim area (belts A, B and C).
-Outside this level, you will also find different ground transportation options: buses, shuttle vans, cabs, LAX Shuttle, car rental shuttles.
+Arrivals area and baggage claim (carousels A, B and C).
+Outside this level you will also find different ground transport options: buses, shared shuttles, taxis, the LAX Shuttle and rental car shuttles.

 Level 3